Workforce productivity: What seven mistakes could you be making?

 - More spending on infrastructure to connect firms

 - Encouraging more R&D by increasing the Higher Education and Innovation fund to 250m

+The UK workforce loses one billion working days a year as a result of too much multitasking, a study by recruiter Randstad has warned.
+Being interrupted by emails, notifications, meetings or other distractions can play havoc with productivity, it argued.
 Richard MacKinnon, of the think-tank the Future Work Centre, recommended that employers actively teach employees how to manage their time better.
-“The habits we develop, the emotional reactions we have to messages and the unwritten organisational etiquette around email combine into a toxic source of stress which could be negatively impacting our productivity and wellbeing,” he explained.
+The habits we develop, the emotional reactions we have to messages and the unwritten organisational etiquette around email combine into a toxic source of stress which could be negatively impacting our productivity and wellbeing, he explained.
+(5) Uninspiring office design